 Engineering genetic reporters for fluorescence imaging in anaerobic systems

-Limited solubility of oxygen (7.6 ppm in air-saturated water) coupled with its high reactivity and restricted transport in (poorly vascularized) biological tissues can lead to the rapid emergence of anaerobic zones in various ecological and physiological niches.
-For instance, the mammalian gut is almost entirely anaerobic supports a complex (largely anaerobic) microbial ecosystem that profoundly impacts health as well as provides a unique resource for sustainable biomanufacturing.
-Several pathogens exploit hypoxia to resist the action of antibiotics.
+The limited solubility of oxygen (7.6 ppm in air-saturated water) coupled with its high reactivity and restricted transport in (poorly vascularized) biological tissues can lead to the rapid emergence of anaerobic zones in various ecological and physiological niches.
+For instance, the mammalian gut is almost entirely anaerobic supports a complex (largely anaerobic) microbial ecosystem that profoundly impacts health and provides a unique resource for sustainable biomanufacturing.
 Despite the physiological, ecological, and industrial significance of hypoxia, our ability to study cells in oxygen-depleted conditions is hindered by a lack of biomolecular reporters that can function in anaerobic environments.
 Traditional reporters such as the green fluorescent protein (GFP) and luciferase strictly depend on oxygen to emit light.
-Consequently, anaerobic biosystems have remained largely “invisible” to the prevalent biomolecular imaging toolkit.
-To tackle this challenge, we pursue a variety of approaches integrating molecular & metabolic engineering, kinetic modeling, and directed evolution to engineer bright and variously colored oxygen-independent fluorescent reporters and sensors for anaerobic imaging.
+To tackle this challenge, we integrate molecular & metabolic engineering, kinetic modeling, and directed evolution to engineer bright and variously colored oxygen-independent fluorescent reporters and sensors for anaerobic imaging.

 Engineering genetic reporters for magnetic resonance imaging

-Genetically encoded reporters based on GFP and luciferase provide one of the most sensitive and selective approaches for molecular imaging in intact cells.
-Unfortunately, optical techniques provide limited access to deep-seated tissues due to poor penetration of light.
-As a result, optical reporter genes provide limited capabilities for noninvasively studying biological function in the context of intact opaque animals.
+Genetically encoded reporters based on GFP provide one of the most sensitive and selective approaches for molecular imaging in intact cells.
+Unfortunately, optical techniques provide limited access to deep tissues due to poor penetration of light.
 In contrast to optical techniques, tissue-penetrant modalities such as magnetic resonance imaging (MRI) provide unfettered access in living animals.
 Unfortunately, MRI lacks the molecular precision conventionally reserved for optical reporter genes.
-Furthermore, relatively few MRI reporters have been turned into biochemically responsive sensors for functional interrogation in animals.
-This is a major challenge for biomedical research where animal models are routinely used to study processes such as tumor metastasis and neural function in their important in vivo context.
-To address this challenge, we engineer biomolecules and whole cells to develop sensitive and bio-responsive MRI reporters for detecting various aspects of physiological function such as tumor gene expression, metabolic activity, and neural signaling.
+Furthermore, relatively few MRI reporters have been turned into biochemically responsive sensors.
+This is a major challenge for biomedical research where animal models are routinely used to study processes such as tumor metastasis and neural function in their in vivo context.
+To address this challenge, we engineer biomolecules to develop sensitive and bio-responsive MRI reporters for detecting various aspects of physiological function such as tumor gene expression, metabolic activity, and neural signaling.

-Support acknowledgements: California NanoSystems Institute (CNSI), Brain & Behavior Research Foundation, Institute of Collaborative Biotechnologies (ICBT), National Institutes of Health (NIH)
+Support: We gratefully acknowledge generous sponsorship from the California NanoSystems Institute (CNSI), Brain & Behavior Research Foundation, Institute of Collaborative Biotechnologies (ICBT), National Institutes of Health (NIH), Department of Defense (DoD).